gbdev/pandocs/content/Rendering.md

 The *sprites* layer is designed to fill this gap: it allows displaying tiles anywhere on the screen.

-Game Boy sprites (or *hardware objects*) are made of 1 or 2 stacked tiles, (8x8 or 8x16 pixels), and several of them can be combined (*metasprites*) to draw a larger graphical element, usually called a "sprite".
+*Hardware objects* are made of 1 or 2 stacked tiles (8x8 or 8x16 pixels), and several of them can be combined (*metasprites*) to draw a larger graphical element, usually called "sprite".

 To summarise:

 - **Tile**, an 8x8-pixel chunk of graphics.
 - **Hardware object**, an entry in object attribute memory, composed of 1 or 2 tiles.
 Independent from the background.
 - **Metasprite** a set of several sprites moved as a unit to display a sprite.
-- **Sprite**, a set of tiles making up on frame of animation.
+- **Sprite**, a collection of tiles used to display one frame of a game character's animation.